 - Select the last date of the period you wish to create a report for.

 - Click the Download as excel-file button to create and download the Per creative per day report.

 - Open the file in Microsoft Excel.
 The spreadsheet lists the daily number of contacts, impressions, and clicks, and the daily click-through rate for all bookings a creative is combined with.

 A pivot table summarizes data and reveals patterns and trends.

 - Click any cell that contains text or numbers.

 - Click the PivotTable button in Excel.

-- Depending on the version of Excel you are using, you may get a dialog window asking you to confirm which data you want to analyze and where you want the pivot table to be placed.
-If you see the Create PivotTable dialog, click OK to confirm the default values.
+- Depending on the Excel version you are using, a dialogue window may ask you to confirm which data you want to analyze and where you want to place the pivot table.
+If you see the Create PivotTable dialogue, click OK to confirm the default values.

-- Excel creates a pivot table based on all data in the current worksheet, and places the pivot table in a new worksheet.
-Depending on the version of Excel, your new pivot table may be empty, or filled with default parameters.
+- Excel creates a pivot table based on all data in the current worksheet and places the pivot table in a new worksheet.
+Depending on the Excel version, your new pivot table may be empty or filled with default parameters.

 Change the content of a pivot table